U

 B. 1960, Onitsha, Nigeria

 Emmanuel Mbanefo works in the register of the sacred and the communal — two categories that, in the Igbo world he comes from, were never really separate.
-Born in Onitsha in 1960 and trained at the Federal Polytechnic Auchi in Edo State, Mbanefo established his Destiny Art Studio in Onitsha, a workshop that became as much a school and meeting place as a production space.
+Born in Onitsha in 1960 and trained at the Federal Polytechnic Auchi in Edo State — the institution that over the following decades would become one of Nigeria's most influential art schools, producing a generation of painters that reshaped the Lagos scene — Mbanefo established his Destiny Art Studio in Onitsha, a workshop that became as much a school and meeting place as a production space.
 His work centres on masquerade iconography, Igbo symbolic language and the philosophical categories of Onitsha civic and spiritual life.
 Masquerades, he has said, represented the legislative, judicial and executive arms of Igbo governance before colonialism — they were the law made visible, the community speaking with one embodied voice.
 The Udoaka Collection holds fifteen works across multiple media that together constitute an unusually rich cross-section of his practice across three decades.

 SELECTED WORKS